| Real Name | George B. Kaiser |

 - George Kaiser is currently Married (Myra Kaiser)

-- Which school did George Kaiser go to?
-George Kaiser attended Harvard College, Harvard Business School
+- Where did George Kaiser go to school?
+George Kaiser is a graduate of Harvard College, Harvard Business School

-- George Kaiser kids names are Emily, Leah, Philip
+- George Kaiser's kids are Emily, Leah, Philip

 FAQ